heppokoyaro/ununifi_competition/README.md

 # ununifi_competition
-The program converts RGB to HSV and generates colorful images by incrementing H.
+This program converts RGB to HSV and generates colorful images by incrementing H.